IVainqueur/secure-rfid/README.md

 # Secure-RFID
-In this repo, I implement a security system with RFID cards and python.
+In this repo, we implement a security system with RFID cards and python.

 in v1, the python "backend" has a `tags.txt` file that has all the Card IDs that are allowed into the system.

-in v2, I want to integrate `sqlite` instead of a text file.
+in v2, we want to integrate `sqlite` instead of a text file.

 ## Structure
 ```txt